 Your character keeps any rewards and equipment earned to that point.
-If you change your characters class or background, they lose any equipment (along with the proceeds from selling it, or benefits derived from it, such as copied spells) associated with the class or background.
+If you change your characters class or background, they lose any equipment (along with the proceeds from selling it or benefits derived from it, such as copied spells) associated with the class or background.
 Similarly, if you change their faction, you also lose any renown from their former faction.

 Advancing Your Character.
-Your character advances using the race and class options (including the multiclass rules, feats, spells) provided in your PHB+1.
+Your character advances using the race and class options (including the multiclass rules, feats, spells) provided in the Player's Handbook, Xanathar's Guide to Everything, or Wayfinder's Guide to Eberron.
 When you gain a level, use the fixed hit point value in your class entry; don't roll your hit points.